claudiogiaretta/AWS-architect-solution-associate/AWS_Cloud Solution_Architect_Associate.md

 | It supports Bring Your Own License (BYOL).                                           | It does not support Bring Your Own License (BYOL).                                |

 **Capacity Reservations** : Is a service of EC2 that allows you to request a reserve of EC2 instance type for a specific Region and AZ
+### Instance States
+- **Stop**
+    - EBS root volume is preserved
+- **Terminate**
+    - EBS root volume gets destroyed
+- **Hibernate**
+    - Hibernation saves the contents from the instance memory (RAM) to the EBS root volume
+    - Is not possible to enable or disable hibernation for an instance after it has been launched.
+    - EBS root volume is preserved
+    - The instance boots much faster as the OS is not stopped and restarted
+    - When you start your instance:
+        - EBS root volume is restored to its previous state
+        - RAM contents are reloaded
+        - Processes that were previously running on the instance are resumed
+        - Previously attached data volumes are reattached and the instance retains its instance ID
+    - Should be used for applications that take a long time to start
+    - **Not supported for Spot Instances**
+    - Max hibernation duration = **60 days**
+- **Standby**
+    - Instance remains attached to the [ASG](https://tahseer-notes.netlify.app/notes/aws%20solutions%20architect%20associate/Auto%20Scaling%20Group%20(ASG)) but is temporarily put out of service (the ASG doesn't replace this instance)
+    - Used to install updates or troubleshoot a running instance
 ### AMI
  AMIs are the image of the instance after installing all the necessary OS, software and configuring everything.
 - It boots much faster because the whole thing is pre-packaged and doesn’t have to be installed separately for each instance.